equinor/fmu-sumo-sim2sumo/docs/sim2sumo.rst

 1. The master data needed for the upload to sumo, that is the three sections model, masterdata, and access.
    These are absolutely neccessary, as with all uploads to sumo.
 More on this topic can be found in the documentation for fmu-sumo-uploader
 2. A section named sim2sumo.
-This section is not strictly needed, but needs to exist for custom configuration of sim2sumo, see :ref:`Custom configuration <target custom config>`
+This section is not strictly needed, but needs to exist for custom configuration of sim2sumo, see :ref:`custom config`

-.. _target examples:
+.. _examples:

 Usage and examples
 ********************